-- Set up reminders online so you receive an email or phone alert when bills near their due dates.
+- Set up online reminders so you receive an email or phone alert when bills are near their due dates.

 - Write due dates on a calendar.

 Missing payments because of a money shortage is a tougher problem to fix.
 You may be able to take early action such as contacting your creditors or starting a debt management plan.
-If you’re far behind on payments, you might be a good candidate for consolidation or settlement.
+If you’re far behind on payments, you might be a good candidate to consolidate or settle your debts.

 Make More Than the Minimum Payment

 You should strive to pay more than the minimum requirement on your credit card debts.
 Consistently making the lowest possible payment will lead to more interest, more time spent in debt and, inevitably, more frustration.

-For example, assume you have a balance of $2,000 on your credit card, your interest rate is 18 percent and your minimum payment is 2 percent of your balance.
+For example, assume you have a balance of $2,000 on your credit card, your interest rate is 18% and your minimum payment is 2% of your balance.
 That means your minimum payment would start at $40 per month.
 Even if you never make another purchase using that credit card, it would take you 24 years to pay off the debt in full, during which time you’d pay $4,396.57 in interest.

-If you slightly increased your payment to $50 per month, you could instead be rid of the debt in just five years and pay only $1,077.25 in interest.
+If you slightly increased your payment to $50 per month, you could be rid of the debt in just five years and pay only $1,077.25 in interest.
 By increasing your monthly commitment by even this small amount, you’d save more than $3,000 and be debt-free nearly 20 years sooner.

-There are two cases in which it’s acceptable to make the minimum payment:
+There are two cases when it’s acceptable to make the minimum payment:

 - If you are facing atypical and extremely burdensome financial problems, you may decide to make minimum payments for just a few months until you get back on your feet.